Commercial Assurance Reporting

 Programme Controls Working Group

 A periodic Programme Controls Working Group (PCWG) was established, made up of the individuals with primary responsibility for operating programme controls and the commercial assurance process.
-The key members of the PCWG are detailed within 1Q-002.
+The key members of the PCWG are detailed within the Commercial Assurance Procedure.
 In order to provide the PCWG with the information necessary to inform programme direction and decision making in relation to Programme Controls and Commercial management a Commercial Indicator Report (CIR) was established.

 Commercial Indicator Report (CIR) – Project Data